 - 1. Nomination Form (completed) - 2.
 200-word Profile of Organization - 3.
 Statement in 1,000-1,200 words describing how the nominee has met the criteria for the award The statement should highlight outcomes of community engagement for the University, the community partner, and especially for wider community. - 4.
-Two letters of support-one from a student, the other from a Barry faculty or staff member - Other documents such as news clippings, journal articles, photos, and brochures may be submitted in support of the nomination.
+Two letters of support-one from a student, the other from a Barry faculty or staff member he Community-Based Research (CBR) Award is presented to research teams - composed of students, faculty/staff members, and community partners-for conducting rigorous research that addresses community concerns, issues, or needs.

+Other documents such as news clippings, journal articles, photos, and brochures may be submitted in